Discover the connections and associations to the name George that Margate, Broadstairs and Ramsgate have

 In recognition of St. George’s Day, we thought we would take a look at the famous people and places in Margate, Broadstairs and Ramsgate who are associated with the name George.

 St. George’s Church in Ramsgate was built in 1824 and has a stained glass window commemorating the evacuation of Dunkirk, also known as ‘Operation Dynamo’.
 An assortment of yachts, motor cruisers, fishing boats and other small craft, now known as ‘the Little Ships’ assisted in the rescue of 309,739 troops from Dunkirk, around 40,000 of whom were landed at Ramsgate.
-The motor yacht ‘Sundowner’ is one of these Little Ships and can be viewed in Ramsgate Harbour (external viewing only) near the Clock House.
-This May marks the 80th anniversary of ‘Operation Dynamo’ .
+May 2020 marked the 80th anniversary of ‘Operation Dynamo’ .

 Leaving Ramsgate for Broadstairs you will pass through ‘King George VI Memorial Park’, formed from the grounds of East Cliff Lodge, the home for over fifty years of Sir Moses Montefiore (1784-1885).
 Sir Moses Montefiore was a towering and prominent figure of Victorian England, who was passionate in both his beliefs as a Jew and an Englishman.
 His philanthropic projects and activism earned him a Knighthood by Queen Victoria.
 In the park you will find an early nineteenth-century Italianate Glasshouse, an oasis of calm and a super place to enjoy tea and cake (Coronavirus closure until further notice)

 The George Hotel in Margate’s King Street was a former coaching inn dating back to the 1700s.
 It was purchased by Francis Cobb and Son (Margate’s Brewery) in 1833 and became their flagship pub.
 It has recently been fully renovated and is open again as the ‘George and Heart’ pub serving food and drink plus accommodation (Check COVID restrictions)

 Further along the seafront, the vintage ‘all you can treat’ amusement park Dreamland (as it was re-named in 1920) welcomes thrill seekers of all ages.
 The park dates back to the British railway boom of the early 1870s when, in its original form, the ‘Hall by the Sea’ was operated by the famous circus impresario ‘Lord’ George Sanger.
 The park was later bought by John Henry Iles, who transformed it into a pleasure garden and amusement park with the iconic Scenic Railway as its centrepiece.
-Dreamland as it is known today, and the Scenic Railway are celebrating 100 years this year.
+Dreamland as it is known today, and the Scenic Railway celebrated their 100th year in 2020.

 And lastly, we have a few ‘Did you know?’
 George connections for you.